mum0n/model_size/docs/size_structured_model_snowcrab.md

 The application of the above post-stratified weights provides a distribution that scales observations of individuals to observed environmental conditions.
 However, bias associated with size (sampling gear "selectivity", and even design induced bias) is still present in the distribution.
 In fishery applications this bias is usually estimated in a process-based dynamical model as a residual nuisance factor or estimated **a priori** via experimentation and then deterministically use to correct size-distributions.

 An alternative is to see the size-related effects in the above model as a size-based probability of relative "observability" of individuals; that is, the marginal effect of size on the Bernoulli binomial model of presence and absence provides a parameterization of size-bias.
 Removing size-related effects from the probabilities associated with individuals will, therefore, provide probability estimates that adjusts for size-related sampling/design bias.
-We do this by removing the random effects associated with size in the posterior estimates and samples:
+We do this by removing the random effects associated with size in the posterior estimates and samples.
+These were actually stored in the previous step and can be accessed as follows.

 ```{r post-stratification-size-bias}